bradhowes/iffdigest/README.md

 reduce the amount of casts being done, and when necessary make them C++ casts rather than old-school C ones.
 Finally, I added commentary and renamed to try and improve the look-and-feel of the API.

-I used to this in my [SoundFonts](https://github.com/bradhowes/SoundFonts) music application to generate a patch listing for a SoundFont file, but now I rely on my own [SF2Lib](https://github.com/bradhowes/SF2Lib) library to do it.
+I used to use this in my [SoundFonts](https://github.com/bradhowes/SoundFonts) music application to generate a patch listing for a SoundFont file, but now I rely on my own [SF2Lib](https://github.com/bradhowes/SF2Lib) library to do it.